ClearBleu/Storyteller/README.md

-# Storyteller ADventrue Discord Bot
+# Storyteller Adventure Discord Bot
 This is a project that is very close to my heart.
 As a developer, I see my self first and foremost as a problem solver.
 My daughter loves stories, especially "scary" stories.
 I wanted to give her a fun way to enjoy stories that were made just for her, and this project was the result.
 I originally wrote this using Python and used public domain stories that were randomly selected for her.